mitranim/wordplay/readme.md

 sicks (unlucky six)

-"nice to meat you" (after gibbing someone with a rocket)
+"nice to meat you" (carnivore to victim; alternatively, spoken after gibbing someone with a rocket)

 pinspiration (when you pin down something to be inspired by)